 In the summer the walleyes go a little deeper, hang out at the mouth of rivers or lay off rocky points.
 Islands that have patches of gravel around them are good spots.
 Rocky drop-offs are also good.
 With lakes that have a flat structure, the Walleyes will head into the thick weeds to get protection from the sun.

-In the summer, Walleyes tend to go after more natural colors like silver, brown, black and white.
+In the summer, Walleyes tend to go after more natural colors like greens, silver, brown, black and white.
 When fishing with jigs, you can go to a heavier jig like a 3/8-oz or even 1/4-oz depending on how deep you are fishing.
-The unscented twistertails or rubber you put on the jig should be these natural colors.
-Fish in the north do not like scented rubbers.
-They do like salted rubbers.
+You can use live bait, twistertails or 3″ Gulp (I prefer the ladder) on your jig.
+Fish in the north can be cautious about scented rubbers, but you’ll find success with both.
+They do like salted plastics.
 Live minnows, if allowed, are excellent whether on a jig or just a strait hook.
 If you are on a lake where you cannot use live bait, get some salted minnows.
 We use to catch minnows and then cure them with salt.
-It seems a little cruel but it's convenient and the Walleyes go nuts over them.
+It seems a little cruel but it’s convenient and the Walleyes go nuts over them.
 Just put a bunch of minnows on a cookie sheet and cover them with a generous amount of table salt.

 Fall: Fishing in the fall for Walleyes can be very frustrating.
 What happens in many lakes is the water cools down and the weeds start to die.
 As the weeds die, they absorb oxygen out of the water as then decompose.
 Dead weeds also produce a dirty methane-sulfate and when the methane bubbles are released and float to the surface, the molecule capture a hydrogen molecule and releases the sulfur, which is poison to fish in high concentrations but with trace amounts, it’s annoying to them.
 The Walleyes take off into open water or up rivers and away from the dying weeds.
 They may move to the outer edge of big weed beds where the prevailing winds are blowing fresh water into the weeds.